yuno-payments/yuno-docs/reference/Payments/manage-payments/refund-payment.md

 next:
   description: ''
 ---
+> ⚠️
+>
+> Do not execute a refund while another is in progress.
+Wait for the current operation to complete before starting a new one.

 This endpoint allows you to issue a refund for an existing payment.

 If you specify an `amount`, a **partial refund** will be created.
 If the `amount` is omitted, a **full refund** of the original payment will be processed.